 For instructions on how to do this with Microsoft Intune, see Create an Autopilot deployment profile documentation describing the "Convert all targeted devices to Autopilot" setting.

 Also note that when using the Windows Autopilot for existing devices scenario, it is not necessary to pre-register the devices with Windows Autopilot.
 Instead, a configuration file (AutopilotConfigurationFile.json) containing all the Windows Autopilot profile settings is used; the device can be registered with Windows Autopilot after the fact using the same "Convert all targeted devices to Autopilot" setting.

 To perform manual registration of a device, you must first capture its hardware ID (also known as a hardware hash).
 Once this process has completed, the resulting hardware ID can be uploaded to the Windows Autopilot service.
 Because this process requires booting the device into Windows 10 in order to obtain the hardware ID, this is intended primarily for testing and evaluation scenarios.

 To define a device to the Windows Autopilot deployment service, a unique hardware ID for the device needs to be captured and uploaded to the service.
-While this step is ideally done by the hardware vendor (OEM, reseller, or distributor), automatically associating the device with an organization, it is also possible to do this through a harvesting process that collects the device from within a running Windows 10 version 1703 or later installation.
+While this step is ideally done by the hardware vendor (OEM, reseller, or distributor), automatically associating the device with an organization, it is also possible to do this through a harvesting process that collects the device from within a running Windows 10 installation.

 The hardware ID, also commonly referred to as a hardware hash, contains several details about the device, including its manufacturer, model, device serial number, hard drive serial number, and many other attributes that can be used to uniquely identify that device.